timescale/docs/cloud/members/members-list.md

 1. [Log in to your Timescale Cloud account][cloud-login] and navigate to the `Members` section.
 1. Click `Leave project`.
-1. Confirm the action, and click `Leave`.
+1. Confirm the action by clicking `Leave`.
 1. Your account is removed from the project immediately, and you can no longer switch to the shared project.